-These schools were launched in the 1950s to serve the children who are dependents of employees of the European Institutions that are run under the auspices of the EU.
+These schools, were launched in the 1950s to serve the children who are dependents of employees of the European Institutions (the schools are mainly in close proximity) that are run under the auspices of the EU.
 The schools are funded by the EU and their dependents pay no tuition.
-Consequently, several of the schools are in Brussels, seat of the EU, and the others are located in Spain, Italy, Germany, Italy, UK, Luxembourg (where the largest schools is) and The Netherlands.
+Consequently, four of the schools are in Brussels and, seat of the EU as well as one other in Belgium, and the others are located in Spain, Italy, Germany (three), Italy, UK, Luxembourg (where the largest school on two campuses is) and The Netherlands.

 The idea behind these schools is that the children are taught in their native European language and related to that their own national culture, and learn up to two additional languages during the course of their education, with Latin being an optional extra.